MP Estate Planning UK

 A serene office environment featuring a clean desk with neatly arranged documents about trusts.
 In the foreground, an elegant wooden table holds a sophisticated laptop displaying charts and graphs related to trust types.
 A well-dressed professional, wearing smart business attire, is seated, actively engaged in analyzing the information.
 In the middle ground, a large window allows soft natural light to spill into the room, creating a warm atmosphere.
 Potted plants add a touch of greenery, enhancing the calm vibe.
 In the background, a bookshelf filled with legal texts on trusts and financial documents is visible.
 The scene conveys a sense of professionalism and clarity, perfect for understanding the complexities of various trust types.

-• Note who the named beneficiary is and whether they have possession of income.
+• Note who the beneficiaries are and whether any of them have an immediate right to income.

 For practical steps on accessing a beneficiary’s share, see our guide on how to access a trust fund.